red-ornob/TJax-Notes/README.md

 ### __To-Do:__
 #### __v.0.1.0__
-- beautify the pages with css
+- Rewrite README file for features added
 #### __v.0.1.x__
 - make a way to save and embed svg files
 - add tracking for the svg files